 If you are like most drivers, you probably feel a bit nervous when a semi-truck comes up behind you on the highway—or when you are passed by one going well above the speed limit on a downhill.
 You are right to be nervous.
 According to the National Highway Traffic Safety Administration (NHTSA), over 4,000 people were killed and 116,000 were injured in semi-truck crashes across the U.S. in 2015.
 Eighty-four percent of those injured and killed were either occupants of other vehicles or pedestrians.
-We take a look at the kinds of accidents these big rigs are involved in so that you can take action to avoid them.
+Our trusted Indianapolis truck accident lawyer takes a look at the kinds of accidents these big rigs are involved in so that you can take action to avoid them.

 - Rollover.
 Due to the height and instability of a semi-truck, rollover crashes are the most common type of crash.
 A rollover can be caused by taking a turn or curve in the road at too high a speed or by overcorrecting for a drifting trailer.
 When a semi-truck rolls over, nearby cars and people are in danger of being crushed under the weight.